ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/cli/advanced-command-line.md

 Process substitution
 ---------------------

 Next, we will cover process substitution.
 Process substitution is a way of using the output of some software as the input file to another software without having to create intermediate files.
-Let's use the sickle program we compiled earlier (and should already be in our PATH).
-We want to do adapter trimming on one of our fastq.gz files, but we need to give sickle an uncompressed file as input.
+We will use a quality-based trimmer called "sickle".
+We want to do quality-based read trimming on one of our fastq.gz files, but we need to give sickle an uncompressed file as input.
 In order to do that, we use the "gunzip" command with the "-c" option.
 This unzips the file and sends the output to STDOUT, instead of unzipping the file in place which is the default (This will take a few minutes to run):

+    module load sickle
     sickle se -f <(gunzip -c C61_S67_L006_R1_001.fastq.gz) -t sanger -o trimmed.fa

 So we are putting the gunzip command inside parentheses with a less-than symbol like so: <(COMMAND).
 When we do this, the output of the COMMAND gets manipulated by the shell so that sickle thinks it is a file.
 Sickle then uses this "file" as the input file.
 Take a look at the output file: